Cell Phone Radio Frequency Radiation

 There are many factors that influence whether damaged DNA will lead to tumors.
 NTP plans to conduct additional studies to learn more about how RFR might cause DNA damage.
 Please see the FAQs below for more information about the specific studies and NTP’s cell phone RFR program.

-NIEHS scientists in the Division of Translational Toxicology, which supports the National Toxicology Program, are working to better understand some of the findings seen in the earlier Radio Frequency Radiation (RFR) rodent studies.
-These previous RFR results were reported in NTP Technical reports TR-595 and TR-596.
+NIEHS scientists in the Division of Translational Toxicology, which supports the National Toxicology Program, undertook research to better understand some of the findings seen in the earlier Radio Frequency Radiation (RFR) rodent studies reported in NTP Technical reports TR-595 and TR-596.

-- A series of in vivo rodent studies were then designed to assess the suitability of the new exposure system.
-This included an evaluation of thermal changes in exposed animals with increasing exposure levels, a well-established RFR-mediated effect.
-These studies would serve to “replicate” short-term studies conducted as part of the published NTP bioassay studies and provide a comparison between the new exposure system and the old exposure system.
+- Researchers then conducted a series of in vivo rodent studies to assess the suitability of the new exposure system.
+These short-term studies were designed to allow a comparison between the new exposure system and the original exposure system.

 Fact Sheet and NIEHS Health Topic